akauppi/distributedlog-blanket/README.md

 Let's use the same mechanism as in testing ZooKeeper, to provide it an initial configuration.

 Note: This follows the instructions in [Cluster Setup & Deployment](http://distributedlog.incubator.apache.org/docs/latest/deployment/cluster.html).
 Maybe it can be automated, maybe not.

+We change the configuration by directly touching ZooKeeper contents.

 ```
 $ docker run -it --rm --link $ZKCONTAINER:zookeeper 31z4/zookeeper zkCli.sh -server zookeeper